euskejs/portfolio/README.md

-# portfolio
+# Kejia Shi's portfolio

-This is my professional portfolio
+This is my professinal portfolio.